Indications

 • D-dimer test: A blood test that measures a substance in the blood that’s released when a blood clot dissolves

-The most common DVT treatments and PE treaments are anticoagulants, otherwise known as blood thinners.
+The most common DVT treatments and PE treatments are anticoagulants, otherwise known as blood thinners.
 Blood thinners treat deep vein thrombosis (DVT) and pulmonary embolism (PE) by reducing the ability of the blood to clot and reducing the risk of further clots developing.

 Here are some commonly prescribed blood thinners for DVT/PE and some of the differences between them.
-You can also
+You can also learn about the clinical studies that compared ELIQUIS with LOVENOX® (enoxaparin) followed by warfarin.

 LOVENOX® (enoxaparin) is a blood thinner that is only available in injectable form.